Adversarial Robustness in One-Stage Learning-to-Defer: DEFENDING AGAINST ATTACKS WITH GUARANTEES

 \subsubsection{True Loss and Surrogates}

 We now move from the one-stage attack setting to optimization objectives that enable learning a robust hypothesis $h \in \mc{H}$.
-To this end, we define the worst-case true deferral loss by distinguishing adversarial perturbations according to their decision outcomes.
+To this end, we define an outcome-wise adversarial deferral loss by distinguishing perturbations according to their decision outcomes.
+This quantity upper-bounds the conventional single-perturbation adversarial deferral loss.

 Given an input $x$, let $x'_j \in B_p(x,\gamma)$ denote the adversarial example associated with outcome $j \in \mc{A}$, written as $x'_j = x + \delta_j$ where $\delta_j \in \mc{X}$ is the perturbation leading to outcome $j$.
 Collecting these perturbations, we write $\boldsymbol{\delta} = (\delta_1, \dots, \delta_{K+J})$ for the family of outcome-specific perturbations.
 For example, $x'_1$ denotes the adversarial input aligned with outcome $1 \in \mc{A}$.